tonethar/IGME-230-Fall-2018/projects/project-4.md

-# Project 4 - Sprite-based Game or Experience (DRAFT)
+# Project 4 - Sprite-based Game or Experience

 ## I. Overview
 Using PixiJS, create an interactive game or rich media "experience":